 Providers and consumer advocates generally supported payment parity.
-Providers argued that the medical decision-making process, expertise and time required to conduct a visit is the same, regardless of the visit modality.
-Providers also noted that many of them have invested significant time and resources in building the infrastructure necessary to facilitate telemedicine visits, including having staff reach out to patients ahead of the visit and walking patients through the technology to allow them to connect with their provider more smoothly.
-They noted that these measures take enormous staff resources, and that delivering care through telemedicine is not necessarily less costly than delivering care in person.
-Providers also noted that practice financial sustainability should be a key reason for payment parity.
-Particularly in the area of primary care, providers are concerned that practices' viability is threatened due to COVID-19 and the dramatic decrease in in-person utilization.
-Payment parity is important to ensuring that they are fairly compensated for their work, and are able to continue providing the care that patients need virtually.
+Providers argued that the medical decision making process, expertise and time required to conduct a visit is the same, regardless of the modality with which the visit is conducted.
+Providers also noted that many of them have invested a lot of time and resources in building the infrastructure necessary to facilitate telemedicine visits, including having staff reach out to patients ahead of the visit and walking patients through the technology to allow them to connect with their provider more smoothly.
+They noted that these measures take enormous staff resources, and that delivering care through telemedicine is not necessarily less costly than delivering care in-person.

 Consumer advocates indicated that payment parity is important to ensuring that providers build the infrastructure necessary to deliver telemedicine.
 They also argued against making distinctions in payment for audio-only versus audio-visual visits, indicating that it might disincentivize providers from providing audio-only telemedicine services.
-This would in turn disadvantage patients who may not have access to video-technology, who are disproportionally members of racial and ethnic minorities.
+This would in turn disadvantage patients who may not have access to video-technology and consumers requiring behavioral health services, who are disproportionally members of racial and ethnic minorities.